 Harris County Institute of Forensic Sciences

-The new advanced Forensic Center for Harris County is being constructed on a 3.2-acre site on the campus of the Texas Medical Center (TMC) in Houston, Texas, across from the existing Harris County Institute of Forensic Sciences (IFS) building.
+The new advanced forensic center for Harris County was constructed on a 3.2-acre site on the campus of the Texas Medical Center (TMC) in Houston, Texas, across from the existing Harris County Institute of Forensic Sciences (IFS) building.
 IFS offers two distinct forensic services for the Harris County community: the Medical Examiner Service and the Crime Laboratory Service.
 It also serves jurisdictions that lack the resources to conduct these efforts.

-The Master Plan for the Forensic Center includes two phases:
+The Master Plan for the Institute of Forensic Sciences includes two phases:

-- Phase One is a nine-story, 200,000-square-foot tower.
-The construction of Phase One began in summer 2014.
-Upon completion, the tower will house approximately 140,000 square feet of laboratory, morgue, administrative, public and teaching/training spaces with unfinished shell space available for expansion.
+- Phase One is a nine-story, 210,000-square-foot tower that houses approximately 150,000 square feet of laboratory, morgue, administrative, public and teaching/training spaces with unfinished shell space available for

 - Phase Two is a four-story building for future expansion to accommodate the growing needs of the Harris County community, as well as the agencies and families served by the Institute.

-Learn more about the Harris County Institute and the Forensic Center.
+Learn more about the Harris County Institute of Forensic Sciences.